End-to-End testing with Puppeteer and Jest

 cd /E2E_Testing_with_Puppeteer_Starter

-2.) install dependencies
+2.)
+Install dependencies

 npm install

-3.) run the project
+3.)
+Run the project

 npm run dev-server

-Great now our application is running on http://localhost:8080.
+Great, now our application is running on http://localhost:8080.
 After visiting it you should see something like this:

-Next thing to do is to install all the necessary tools.
+The next thing to do is to install all the necessary tools.

 npm install puppeteer jest jest-puppeteer